Traveling With Only a Backpack: The Ultimate Minimalist Mode

 While I’m a big believer in “when in doubt, leave it out,” there are certain things you should never forgo.
 These are absolute necessities; most may be common sense, but I’ll include them for thoroughness.

-Travel Documents and Identification - Don't Leave Home Without Them
+Travel Documents and ID - Don't Leave Home Without Them

 For starters, never forget your travel documents and identification.
 You already know you should have your passport/photo ID with you.
 You may also know to keep copies of your ID in various secure locations, including with your companions, in case the originals are ever lost.
 However, many folks forget to make copies of their travel itineraries, transportation tickets, and/or hotel reservations.
 We’ve come to rely on our wireless devices to manage our documentation, but you never know if you’ll have data service.
 And somehow, that mysterious battery drain happens at the most inopportune times, so it’s a good idea to have a paper copy just in case.